 If you want to use these tools, go to the previous part about Linux and find the “Image restoration” section.

 The other way if you installed ApplePi-Baker, is to use the “Restore” option on the right.

 Pick the disk you want to flash (“1” on my picture), and click on “Restore” to select the image to copy.

 The process will starts immediately.
 After a few minutes, try to boot this SD card on your Raspberry Pi, and see how it goes.

 If everything is OK, you can consider your backup safe.

 Redo the same process regularly to keep an updated version of the image (if needed).

-That’s it, you now know why to create an image of a Raspberry Pi, and how to do this on any operating system.
+That’s it, you now know why you should create an image of a Raspberry Pi, and how to do so on any operating system.

 I hope this guide was useful for you, if it’s the case, please share it on your favorite social network!

 Don’t forget this technique, even if you don’t need it yet.
-It will save you much time in the future if you remember to create images for your most critical systems.
+It will save you a lot of time in the future if you remember to create images for your most critical systems.